miladyboy/wingman/tasks/Tasks.md

 - [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.

 # Doing
+- [ ] Refactor other tests to use getByTestId()
+- [ ] Extract the Subscribe page into its own component.
+- [ ] Authenticated user is redirected to `/app`
+- [ ] Unsubscribed user is redirected to `/subscribe` and can complete the subscription flow
+- [ ] Subscribed user is redirected away from `/subscribe`
+- [ ] User can start a new chat, send a message, and see it appear
+- [ ] User can upload an image in chat and see the preview
+- [ ] User can rename and delete a conversation
+- [ ] Refreshing the app restores the last active chat

 # Done
+- [x] Test the stripe subscription flow.
+- [x] Landing page loads and primary CTA works
+- [x] User can register, login, and logout
 - [x] Implement streaming API.
 - [x] Add a complete project rule teaching the LLM to use GitHub.
 - [x] Add automated testing to part of the backend (testing).